gtlsgamr/htxyz/content/posts/do_cavemen_dream.md

 In fear of what we must become,
 to live out till seventy one
 and lose the will to have any fun.

-Every day I hope they do
-and that all those dreams come true.
-Just so I can know they lived
-and felt like they had their win.
-because frankly I could never dream
-of clear skies and peace within.